invot/yaffolds/README.md

 Yet-Another-Scaffolding environment, or Yaffolds, is designed to kick-start the front-end development of any modern web project.

 ## Solid foundations for modern development
 The purpose of Yaffolds is to provide a consistent file structure, easy to understand code, and methods that simply make sense and save time.
 A Yaffolds-based project, upon completion, should allow for an easy hand-off between front-end and back-end developers.

+## Philosophy
 Cutting-edge technologies take a back seat to tried-and-true solutions with extensive documentation and a large user-base.
 It should be easy for any developer to take a look at the code and hit the ground running.
 Most of the complicated stuff is abstracted through easy-to-understand handlers and methods.

+Yaffolds seperates your application into sub-apps that exist in a series of views and modes.
+A view would be `list`, `single`, and `embed` while a mode would be `history` or `edit`.
+This is similar to many popular frameworks that exist today.
+This serves as the basic structure for every sub-app, but can be customized in any way.

 # Features